Harlem Chapel Chimes: Background

 The song was recorded by the Dorsey Brothers Orchestra on February 6, 1935, in New York and released as a 78 single.
 The song was copyrighted by the music publisher Campbell and Connelly and Company, Ltd., in the UK.
-Two versions were released: 39337-A was released on British Brunswick Records in the UK as 02149 backed with "Weary Blues", while 39337-C was released on British Decca Records as BM-02149, the American Series.
+Two versions were released: 39337-A was released on British Brunswick Records in the UK as 02149 backed with "Weary Blues", while 39337-C was released on British Decca Records in Belgium as BM-02149, the American Series.
 Jimmy Dorsey played clarinet.
 Tommy Dorsey played trombone on the track.
 Miller was not on the studio recording session.
 The arrangement was by Glenn Miller.
 The instrumental featured a clarinet solo by Jimmy Dorsey with chimes at the beginning and end of the song.

 The personnel on the recording: George Thow, Charlie Spivak, trumpet, Tommy Dorsey, Joe Yukl, trombone, Don Mattison, tb, Jimmy Dorsey, clarinet, alto sax, Jack Stacey, alto sax, Skeets Herfurt, tenor sax, Bobby van Eps, piano, Roc Hillman, guitar, Delmar Kaplan, bass, and Ray McKinley, drums.

 The Brunswick 78 release was reviewed in the British music magazine, Musical News: Dance Music and Those Who Make It, the May, 1936 issue.
 Ray McKinley's drumming was highlighted:

 I am no particular Dorsey fan, except perhaps for brother Tom's trombone playing, but by hook or by crook you must hear the drumming on both sides of the above.
 Apart from the actual beats, there is the most seductive, mushy sound, obtained goodness knows how.
 That is really the only thing I have to say.
 The band has polish and restraint, but they play the wrong kind of music.